Fast Fiber Orientation Estimation in Diffusion MRI from kq-Space Sampling and Anatomical Priors: Materials and Methods

-The rows of the data matrix $Y\in \mathbb{R}^{M \times N}$ span the unfolded diffusion volumes, acquired with $M$ gradients and normalized by the intensities of the image acquired in absence of diffusion, denoted by $\textbf{s}_0$.
-The $\textbf{s}_0$ image is assumed to be obtained from a separate acquisition and is used here as prior information.
-Since the first row of $Y$ is devoted to the normalized $\textbf{s}_0$ image, all its coefficients are equal to 1, similarly to the first row of $\Phi$.
-It implies that, for each voxel $v \in \{1,\ldots,N\}$, $Y_{1,v}=\sum_{i=1}^{n+1} \Phi_{1,i}X_{i,v}=\sum_{i=1}^{n+1}X_{i,v}=1$.
-In this way, the sum of the FOD coefficients is intrinsically forced to 1.
-In summary, appending these “all ones” first lines in $Y$ and $\Phi$ is a simple way to inject this prior information into the inverse problem.
+The rows of the data matrix $Y\in \mathbb{R}^{M \times N}$ span the unfolded diffusion volumes, acquired with $M$ gradients and normalized by the intensities of the volumes acquired in the absence of diffusion, denoted by $\textbf{s}_0$.
+The $\textbf{s}_0$ volume is assumed to be obtained from a separate acquisition and is used here as prior information.
+The first row of $Y$ is devoted to the normalized $\textbf{s}_0$ volume, i.e., all its coefficients are equal to $1$ .
+Thus, for each voxel $v \in \{1,\ldots,N\}$, $Y_{1,v}=\sum_{i=1}^{n+2} \Phi_{1,i}X_{i,v}=\sum_{i=1}^{n+2}X_{i,v}=1$.
+In summary, introducing unitary lines in both $Y$ and $\Phi$ intrinsically forces the sum of the FOD coefficients to be equal to $1$, injecting directly this prior information into the inverse problem.